• White Steel #2

 White Steel #2 is not as expensive as the top-grade White Steel #1, making it a good choice in terms of cost performance.

-• People Who Prioritize Balance between Sharpness and Maintenance
+• 3.
+Users Who Value Balance Between Sharpness and Maintenance

 Knife_forging_process